juicyslew/WayOfTheCard/README.md

 ## Usage ##
-	1. run Game.py in the command line
+	1. Run Game.py in the command line
 	2. Options for Arena mode and Random rule generation will appear
 	3. It will ask to confirm randomly generated player names.
 	4. The Game field will appear in a separate window.